[?] Subscribe To This Site

 Begin to count.

-2. Using perfect form, tense your stomach.
+Using perfect form, tense your tummy.
 Maintaining a flat back, follow the seconds on your wristwatch until you FEEL your abdominal muscles begin to tire.
 (Your goal is to strengthen your stomach by demanding your abs do the job they were designed for.)

 As the seconds tick by, your legs will start to tremble, but HOLD your position as long as you are able - DO NOT allow your hips to sag!